mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_conventions.rst

     .. |shorthand| replace:: something or the other.

 which means that if you use ``|shorthand|``, in the text, it'll be replaced with 'something or the other'.
-This is useful for, images and text that needs to be formatted in a complicated way, like in the case of "LaTeX".
+This is useful for images and text that needs to be formatted in a complicated way, like in the case of "LaTeX".

 The krita documentation has ``|mouseleft|``, ``|mousemiddle|``, ``|mousescroll|`` and ``|mouseright|``, which'll turn into |mouseleft|, |mousemiddle|, |mousescroll| and |mouseright| respectively.
 These are defined in the sphinx conf.py, and are appended to each rst file.